 On post hotels have limited room for pets.
 Also, boarding establishments are limited and can be expensive.
 Some German hotels allow pets and charge an additional fee to the regular room rate.
 Regulations limit residents of military housing to no more than 2 domestic pets per household.
 Make sure you communicate with your sponsor as early as possible regarding pet needs.

 Pets do not have to be quarantined in Germany, but a bilingual health certificate is required.
 Important to Note: The health certificate cannot be more than 10 days old and the rabies vaccination must be at least 30 days old and not more than a year old before you travel to Germany.
+Pets must be identifiable byway of a microchip (or tattoo), which must have been implanted prior to being vaccinated for rabies, and the coordinating number of which must be annotated on the rabies certificate.
+The Health Certificate must be signed by a USDA certified veterinarian.
+Please check with your installation Veterinary Clinic for assistance.

 Veterinary Treatment Facility